Skip to content

 Answer: “Together” (Latin).
 Added to the motto in 2021.

-The full motto is now “Citius, Altius, Fortius, Communiter,” or “Faster, Higher, Stronger, Together.”
-The IOC announced the change as part of the post-COVID rebrand.
-Most reference sites and trivia lists still only list the three-word version.
+The full motto is now “Citius, Altius, Fortius, Communiter.”
+The IOC announced the change as part of the post-COVID rebrand, and many reference sites still list only the three-word version.

 LA 2028 Olympics Trivia Questions [109-127]

-LA 2028 will be the first Summer Olympics in 80 years to build no new fixed venues.
-The Games run July 14 to 30, 2028.
-Five sports debut or return, with flag football’s Games debut and cricket’s first show since 1900.
+LA 2028 will be the first Summer Olympics in decades to build no new permanent venues.
+The Games run July 14 to 30, 2028, with 36 sports and 351 medal events, both records.
+Five sports debut or return, including flag football’s Olympic debut and cricket’s first appearance since 1900.

 109. When are the LA 2028 Olympics scheduled?
 (Easy)